This page contains my brief responses to frequently asked questions. If you have additional questions, feel free to contact me.

 As a professional, I am:

-- Knowledgeable about intersex people, people of trans and/or non-binary experience or identity, disability, LGBQ, poly & consensual non-monogamies, BDSM and consensual power exchange, Autism/Aspergers neurodiversity, and Otherkin.
+- Knowledgeable about intersex people, people of trans and/or non-binary experience or identity, disability, LGBQ, poly & consensual non-monogamies, BDSM and consensual power exchange, Autism/Aspergers neurodiversity, sex work, and Otherkin.

 (as defined by the NCSF definitions of friendly, aware, and knowledgeable)

 Q: What is your professional philosophy?

 My practice uses a non-pathologising, person-directed, and polycultural approach to counselling and psychotherapy informed by social justice principles.
 To find out more about what this means and how I apply these values in practice, visit About.

 I have experience using some conventional talk therapy methods such as solution-focused therapy (SFT), motivational enhancement therapy (MET), the Gestalt Empty Chair technique, dialectical behavioural therapy (DBT), and internal family systems therapy.
 I also use techniques from art therapy, narrative therapy, systemic Family Therapy, wilderness therapy, Forum Theatre, psychodrama, and additional therapeutic methods.
 As a polycultural psychotherapist, I can also use techniques and methods that were designed by and for people from cultures and faith/belief systems from around the world, in order to provide a culturally safe and culturally appropriate match for you.